Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 That was the moment he grinned smugly and *tensed up.* All that huge bulk of his *instantly* snapped into perfect shape.
 In just the blink of an eye, he’d transformed himself into the most perfectly formed titan of a man to ever live, a functional athlete and bodybuilder like none other.
 Let him flex and he was *beyond* Julian or Alex or *any* of the alleged Heroes, because what he had wasn’t just good breeding and luck.
 It was a *lifetime* of dedication and work.
 His was a brute perfection he’d *earned.* Earned the hardest way a man could earn anything.
 Nobody was his equal.
 He was *breathtaking.*

-“Like what you see?”
+"Like what you see?"

 She’d forgotten herself and nodded along.

-“Good…’cuz I like what *I* see - ”
+"Good…’cuz I like what *I* see - "

 Blink across the room, movement literally too fast to track.
 The very next heartbeat he had her trapped, his adamantium body hot like a furnace, his musk wonderfully overwhelming.
 He gave her a *crushing* hug and a rumbling, dominant growl.

-“—And I’m gonna fuckin’ do somethin’ about it.”
+"—And I’m gonna fuckin’ do somethin’ about it."

 Tighter squeeze.
-Could hardly breathe, face mashed against that tremendous rippling slab of a chest, yet the deepest part of her only wanted him to squeeze harder and make it *hurt.* “Jesus, Adam…”
+Could hardly breathe, face mashed against that tremendous rippling slab of a chest, yet the deepest part of her only wanted him to squeeze harder and make it *hurt.* "Jesus, Adam…"

 She couldn’t manage any more than that, under the assault of his huge, calloused mitts.
 They could be so gentle, when he wanted to be…

 Neither of them wanted that.

-“Y’know, I could get used to a nice, empty house like this…and I got nothin’ but free time.”
-He nibbled her ear and *snarled,* “I’m gonna spend *months* ruining you.”
+"Y’know, I could get used to a nice, empty house like this…and I got nothin’ but free time."
+He nibbled her ear and *snarled,* "I’m gonna spend *months* ruining you."

 *Power.* Power and *stamina.* The biggest dog wanted to *play.* A kiss along her neck, which turned into a growling bite, one *exactly* where she liked best, one just the perfect kind of possessive…